chhokara/Twitter-Bot/readme.md

 # About:
-* searches and post "big brother is watching"
+* Our bot searches the user's tweets and deletes any ones not in NewSpeak (1984 by George Orwell)
-* if the tweet does not contain new speak vocabularies
+* It will re-post a new censored version of the original tweet followed by "BIG BROTHER IS WATCHING"

 ## Here's an example!